webix-hub/docs/data/desktop/crossdomain_loading.md

 Nevertheless, there're technoques to overcome this problems.
 With Webix lib, you can use two of them:

-- Cross-Origin Resourse Sharing to perform types of requests;
+- Cross-Origin Resource Sharing to perform types of requests;
 - JSONP Loading for GETting data only.

 In both cases you cannot load data with api/link/dataloader_load.md method that data components normally use for external data.
 On the contrary, you issue data requests and api/link/dataloader_parse.md the returned data in callback.

-##Cross-Origin Resourse Sharing or CORS
+##Cross-Origin Resource Sharing or CORS

 CORS requires additional server configuration, namely you need to configure data server so that it allows any program from the app's domain (and hence, the app itself) to get data from it.